Turning Inward to Change Deeply

 My Credentials

-I have completed a two year Inner Relationship Focusing Professional program with Ann Weiser-Cornell and Barbara McGavin, who are the originators of this process, and I have been invited to join their Certification Program as a co-mentor.
+I have completed a two year Inner Relationship Focusing Professional program with Ann Weiser Cornell and Barbara McGavin, who are the co-creators of this particular form of focusing.
+I am one of the co-mentors on their Certification Program and in June 2024 I will formally begin a process of becoming Focusing Coordinator, which means I'll be certifying the future trainers.
+My mentors in this process are Barbara McGavin (lead mentor), Ann Weiser Cornell and Peter Gill.
 As much as I cherish and am very proud of the above, I believe there is something I offer, that is even more relevant.
 It is the personal change I experienced over the years and the understanding and wisdom I got from it.

 And if it Feels Right ...